 - the location of the fence.

-You should record your agreement above to the points in writing.
+You should record your agreement to the above points in writing.
 The agreement should be signed and dated by both you and your neighbour.
-You should also obtain quotes for replacing or repairing the fence from a number of contractors.
+You should also obtain quotes for replacing or repairing the fence from several contractors.
 The agreement should state which quote you both agree upon.

 Agreement Cannot be Reached